Arkhist/Graphic-Matroid-Parity/README.md

         0
         <comments>
 ```

 The specification of an initial matching is optional.
 Comments can be appended to any line of the input.
 Anything beyond the first two numbers is ignored.

-All modules of the parity program are consolidated in `parpgm.p`.

-The function IncreaseMatching implements the algorithm of an earlier version of our paper.
-**Note:** This program is independent of the type of matroid.
-Other types of matroids can be used if appropriate supporting routines for defining transforms, dependence graph adjacencies, etc. are provided.

-The modules are also available in the following separate files.

-`userGlob.p` -- contains definitions of various global constants, types,
-	and variables that the user may want to change (e.g. maximum
-	number of elements allowed).

-`parityGlob.p` -- contains global definitions that are independent of the
-	type or size of matroids used.

-`input-output.p` -- contains I/O routines; comments in this module explain
-	the required format for the input.

-`trace-module.p` -- contains routines that do trace printout of the progress
-	of the algorithm (these should be modified to suit the taste of the
-	user -- some could be turned into "stubs" if the corresponding print-
-	out is not wanted).

-`blossom-augment.p` -- contains routines that perform blossom and augment
-	steps.

-`depgraph.p` -- contains routines that access the dependence graph.
-Two
-	subordinate modules, transforms.p and singletons.p handle situations
-	unique to transforms and singletons.

-`graph.p` -- implements an abstract data type GRAPH (as described in AHU 1983).
-	This module may be useful in other graph algorithms, also.

-`spforest.p` -- this module maintains a spanning forest (i.e. the current base),
-	using preorder numbering to determine adjacencies of elements not
-	in the forest.

-`queues.p` -- general purpose routines for queues

-`equiv.p` -- maintains the Union/Find structures using parent pointers and
-	data compression.

-The comments in the code, along with this outline should be adequate to explain how the code functions.
-If not, more detailed documentation can be provided -- contact mfms@ncsu.edu.

 ## Sample inputs